lalinsky/python-phoenixdb/README.rst

     pip install -r requirements.txt
     python setup.py develop

+To create or update protobuf classes, change the tag in `gen-protobuf.sh` and execute.
+For Calcite >= 1.6, the path changes from `avatica/src/main/protobuf` to `avatica/core/src/main/protobuf`.

 If you need a Phoenix server for experimenting, you can get one running quickly using Vagrant::